-- Patient monitoring devices (e.g., blood pressure cuff, body mass index [BMI] / weight scale) may leverage Bluetooth or wireless communications to transmit telemetry data to the home monitoring application. - The home monitoring application may be installed on a managed or unmanaged patient-owned mobile device. - The home monitoring application may transmit telemetry data to the remote monitoring server via a cellular or Wi-Fi connection. - The patient is in his or her home during the telehealth interaction (e.g., video, patient monitoring). - Video telehealth interactions may leverage patient-owned devices or devices provided by the primary care facility. - Clinicians participating in telehealth interactions are connected to the HDO's internal network via a secure virtual private network (VPN) by using a device managed by the HDO.
+- Patient monitoring devices (e.g., blood pressure cuffs, body mass index [BMI]/weight scales) may leverage commercially available communications (e.g., Bluetooth, Wi-Fi/ wireless, or cellular) to transmit telemetry data to the home monitoring application. - The home monitoring application is a provider-managed solution that may be installed on a provider-managed or unmanaged patient-owned mobile device. - The home monitoring application may transmit telemetry data to the remote monitoring server via a cellular or Wi-Fi connection. - The patient is in his or her home during the telehealth interaction (e.g., video, patient monitoring). - Video telehealth interactions may leverage patient-owned devices or devices provided by the primary care facility. - Clinicians participating in telehealth interactions use secured communications methods.